lkesteloot/unsong/unsong.md

 ## [TODO Chapter 23: ]Now Descendeth Out Of Heaven A City

 [blockquote]
-Though thou exalt thyself as the eagle, and though thou set thy nest among the stars, thence will I bring thee down, saith the LORD.<br/>
+Though thou exalt thyself as the eagle, and though thou set thy nest among the stars, thence will I bring thee down, saith the LORD.

-[i]— Obadiah 1:4[/i]
+   -[i]— Obadiah 1:4[/i]
 [/blockquote]

    -Afternoon, May 12, 2017